mkotsi/TimeLapse_UQ_localsolver-master/README.txt

 GETTING STARTED WITH DOCKER

-The docker image was originally build by Gregory Ely.
+The docker image was originally build by Gregory Ely (http://www.mit.edu/~elyg/).

 All python codes and extensions in this image are using python 2.7

 0. Install docker desktop from https://www.docker.com/ and setup an account.
 1. Build the image by opening a terminal and from within the docker_image directory run: "docker build -t uqtest ."